dhutapratama/docs/sanctum.md

     Broadcast::routes(['middleware' => ['auth:sanctum']]);

-Next, in order for Pusher's authorization requests to succeed, you will need to provide a custom Pusher `authorizer` when initializing [Laravel Echo](/docs/{{version}}/broadcasting#client-side-installation).
+Next, in order for Pusher's authorization requests to succeed, you will need to provide a custom Pusher `authorizer` when initializing [Lets Echo](/docs/{{version}}/broadcasting#client-side-installation).
 This allows your application to configure Pusher to use the `axios` instance that is [properly configured for cross-domain requests](#cors-and-cookies):

 ```js
 window.Echo = new Echo({